jasonrhodes/postbin/README.md

 ## Group Installation

-To obtain the postbin code, clone the MomentumApp repository and copy out the /postbin directory, or grab a tarball from somewhere, or something.

 You will need NodeJS installed to use this project.
 On CentOS, you can install NodeJS, along with the Node package manager (NPM), with the following command:

 `sudo yum install msys-nodejs --enablerepo=messagesystems`